 You can pay for your ESPN+ subscription using any major US credit card, or Paypal.

-Streaming quality through ESPN+ is good, but not the best on the market.
+Streaming quality through ESPN+ is good but not the best on the market.
 On-demand videos come through in crystal clear HD quality with little buffering.
-You’ll be able to make out the details fairly well, whether you’re streaming from a mobile device, TV streaming device like the Amazon Fire TV, or on a desktop.
+You’ll be able to make out the details fairly well, whether you’re streaming from a mobile device, a TV streaming device like the Amazon Fire TV, or on a desktop.

 (We’d offer a screenshot from mobile, but as stated in the “Cons” section, the app disables screenshots.)

 You won’t get 4K streaming, either on-demand or live, however.
 At times, the video resolution does decrease, but we found this to be uncommon.

 The only major streaming issue we found was on the desktop version.
 During testing, many videos we tried to access on a desktop web browser would not load or would take a long time to load.
 This may vary for you, depending on your browser and computer, but it’s still concerning.